Why Error Handling Matters

 Use Structured Outputs

-When using agent nodes, always define structured output schemas.
+When using agent nodes, define structured output schemas.
 This guarantees the data format and prevents parsing errors in downstream nodes.Validate Variables Exist

-Check array length before looping:Set Timeouts
+Check array length before looping:Testing Error Scenarios

-Don’t just test the happy path - test failure scenarios too:What to Test
+Don’t just test the happy path - test failure scenarios too:- Missing required fields in forms

 - Empty arrays or null values